dattgoswami/BookSummaries/2_DDIA.md

-# Cheatsheet and Summary: Key Takeaways from Chapter 1 of Designing Data-Intensive Applications
+# Cheatsheet: Chapter 1 - Reliable, Scalable and Maintainable Applications of Designing Data-Intensive Applications

-Chapter 1 of "Designing Data-Intensive Applications" introduces the concept of data-intensive applications and focuses on their building blocks, design principles, and handling faults.
+This chapter introduces the concept of data-intensive applications and focuses on their building blocks, design principles, and handling faults.
 As a software engineer, understanding these concepts is crucial for designing and building robust applications that can handle large amounts of data efficiently and reliably.

 ## A. Understanding Data-Intensive Applications